 - Since, content rules map code snippets to dynamic variable, we will create a dynamic variable.
 For example: ##offer_header##

 - Look at the example below for usage:

 Here, three highlighted dynamic variables will be used to add specific code snippets according to recipient information stored under corresponding fields.

 - Save the HTML code and generate a Text version.

 - At the bottom of page, following buttons are displayed:

-User can build rules manually or Select a value quotes .csv file with content rules for corresponding dynamic variables
+Users can build rules manually or select a value quotes .csv file with content rules for corresponding dynamic variables

 - We will go over building rules manually first.